 The bottom line is that the distributed workplace model is the go-to option if you want to enhance productivity and improve motivation in your workplace (while also saving money!).

 With all the benefits that come with working as a distributed team, expanding your team by hiring employees in other countries can be very complicated.
-When it comes time to expand your distributed team to other countries, working with an Employer of Record (EOR) like Remofirst removes the legal complexities and makes it easier to grow your team worldwide.
-Contact us today to learn more.
+When it comes time to expand your distributed team to other countries, working with an Employer of Record (EOR) like Remofirst removes the legal complexities and makes it easier to grow your team in 150+ countries.
+If you're ready to grow your distributed team in other countries, contact us today to learn more.